 There are times when you should remove your retainer:

 - Always take out your retainer and place it in its plastic case when you are eating.

 - Remove your retainer before you go swimming.
 It can easily slip out and be lost while you are in the water.

 - Retainers should be taken out before engaging in any kind of contact sport.
 You will want to wear a mouthguard to protect your teeth.

-It will take a couple days to get used to wearing a removable retainer and to speak properly.
+Getting used to a removable retainer and speaking properly takes a couple days.
 Most people also experience an excessive amount of saliva when wearing a new retainer.
 Your retainer may also be visible on your teeth, but much less so than braces.

 Always keep your retainer case with you in case you need to take it out.
 You don’t want it to be misplaced or damaged.
 If you have a bonded retainer, you’ll need to spend plenty of time brushing your teeth around the wires to get them thoroughly cleaned.

 Will my Teeth Change When I Stop Wearing the Retainer?

 Bone has the potential to change and grow throughout our lives; that is why a broken bone can heal.
 Our teeth continue to push forward from the ages of 20 to 50.
 This may cause the lower front teeth to crowd regardless of previous orthodontic treatment.
 To avoid late crowding, your orthodontist may recommend you to wear your removable retainer at night for a longer period of time.